bahmutov/turtle-run/README.md

 Requests containing `.js` at the end will be delayed by 2 seconds.
 JavaScript file `app.js` will be delayed by 4 seconds (2 seconds for every js file and 2 seconds because it matches `app.js`).
 HTML files will be delayed by 1 second.
 All other requests will not be delayed.

+The proxy will also return code 500 for resource `foo.js`.

 `debug` flag tells proxy to output request information to console log.